Friday Night Lights, Part II: The Chesnee Eagles and the Third Week of November, 1996

 The 1996 Chesnee Eagles football team was destined for greatness.
 Coming off of an incredible 1995 season which saw them start 9-0 before losing to Chapman and then in the state quarterfinals against Batesburg-Leesville, the '96 team was expecting to do big things.

-The season was setting up perfectly.
+The season was set up perfectly.
 Despite two early losses to tough Greer and Chase High teams, the Eagles rolled through region play, easily winning the conference with an undefeated record.
 Not one team scored more than 17 points on them in the regular season.

 Chesnee had two of the best players in their history on the same field that year playing both sides of the ball.
 Dwayne Lowrance and Jermaine Davis were more than football players, they were gridiron gods that had several colleges drooling at the idea of either gentleman playing Saturdays for them.